-- 51. (1) A chief officer shall establish and publish procedures for addressing grievances of staff in his civil service entity, and those procedures shall be based on the following - (a) in the first instance the grievance should be communicated to the staff member's immediate supervisor, who shall then discuss the matter with the staff member and then address the issue in such manner as the supervisor considers appropriate; - (b) if, after the process in subparagraph (a) has been completed, the staff member is not satisfied that the grievance has been satisfactorily resolved, the staff member may then communicate the grievance to his appointing officer (where the appointing officer is not also the staff member's immediate supervisor), who shall then discuss the matter with the staff member and then address the issue in such manner as the appointing officer considers appropriate; - (c) if, after the process in subparagraph (b) has been completed, the staff member is still not satisfied that the grievance has been satisfactorily resolved, the staff member may then communicate the grievance to his chief officer (where the chief officer is not also the staff member's appointing officer), who shall then discuss the matter with the staff member and then address the issue in such manner as the chief officer considers appropriate and the decision of the chief officer shall not be subject to appeal; and - (d) if the grievance relates to the behaviour of the staff member's - (i) immediate supervisor, the grievance should be communicated in the first instance to the appointing officer; - (ii) appointing officer, the grievance should be communicated in the first instance to the chief officer; and
+- 51. (1) A chief officer shall establish and publish procedures for addressing grievances of staff in that chief officer's civil service entity, and those procedures shall be based on the following - (a) in the first instance the grievance should be communicated to the staff member's immediate supervisor, who shall then discuss the matter with

-- (iii) chief officer, the grievance should be communicated in the first instance to the Head of the Civil Service rather than following the procedures specified in subparagraphs (a) to (c), and the Head of the Civil Service (or his delegant) shall then discuss the matter with the staff member and then address the issue in such manner as he considers appropriate. - (2) For the purposes of this regulation, a grievance is - (a) a matter of concern to a staff member which - (i) relates to workplace conditions or safety, the behaviour of another staff member in the workplace, or the compliance of other staff members with the Public Servant's Code of Conduct; and - (ii) the staff member wishes to be addressed through a formal grievance process rather than through normal informal interaction with his immediate supervisor; and - (b) not a matter which is the subject of the appeal process specified in sections 53 and 54 of the Law.
+- the staff member and then address the issue in such manner as the supervisor considers appropriate; - (b) if, after the process in subparagraph (a) has been completed, the staff member is not satisfied that the grievance has been satisfactorily resolved, the staff member may then communicate the grievance to that staff member's appointing officer (where the appointing officer is not also the staff member's immediate supervisor), who shall then discuss the matter with the staff member and then address the issue in such manner as the appointing officer considers appropriate; - (c) if, after the process in subparagraph (b) has been completed, the staff member is still not satisfied that the grievance has been satisfactorily resolved, the staff member may then communicate the grievance to that staff member's chief officer (where the chief officer is not also the staff member's appointing officer), who shall then discuss the matter with the staff member and then address the issue in such manner as the chief officer considers appropriate and the decision of the chief officer shall not be subject to appeal; and - (d) if the grievance relates to the behaviour of the staff member's - (i) immediate supervisor, the grievance should be communicated in the first instance to the appointing officer; - (ii) appointing officer, the grievance should be communicated in the first instance to the chief officer; and - (iii) chief officer, the grievance should be communicated in the first instance to the Head of the Civil Service rather than following the procedures specified in subparagraphs (a) to (c), and the Head of the Civil Service (or their delegant) shall then discuss the matter with the staff member and then address the issue in such manner as the Head of the Civil Service (or their delegant) considers appropriate. - (2) For the purposes of this regulation, a grievance is - (a) a matter of concern to a staff member which - (i) relates to workplace conditions or safety, the behaviour of another staff member in the workplace, or the compliance of other staff members with the Public Servant's Code of Conduct; and - (ii) the staff member wishes to be addressed through a formal grievance process rather than through normal informal interaction with the staff member's immediate supervisor; and - (b) not a matter which is the subject of the appeal process specified in sections 53 and 54 of the Law.